jakobnissen/jakobnissen.github.io/posts/latency.md

 Since Julia v1.0 (and before), Julia already cached compiled code in two places:
 Code compiled during a session was cached in memory, and code compiled during package installation was cached to disk in a process known as _precompilation_.
 However, these two caching mechanisms were severely limited in the pre-1.5 period.
-To properly explain the issues, it's worth taking a detour to get an overview of the code caching systems in Julia
+To properly explain the issues, it's worth taking a detour to get an overview of the code caching systems in Julia.

 ### A brief primer of Julia code caching
-The main purpose of Julia is to be both fast, dynamic and interactive.
+The main purpose of Julia is to be fast, dynamic and interactive at the same time.
 To achieve this, it's designed as a thoroughly compiled language that allows dynamic redefinition of methods.
 Suppose you define the following functions